Obmondo/kubeaid/README.md

 With a subscription we will be there, to ensure your smooth operations, in timeso f sickness and employee shortages - and able to scale your development efforts on k8id if needed.

+## Secrets

+We use sealedsecrets - which means secrets are encrypted locally (by the developer who knows them) - see docs in /argocd-helm-charts/sealed-secrets - and commited to your k8id-config repo - under the path /k8id-config/k8s/<clustername>/sealed-secrets/<namespace>/<nameofsecret>.json

 ## License

 **K8id** is licensed under the GPLv3 license, as we believe this is the best way to protect against the patent